 - Arduino Mega has up to 70 digital outputs

-These are more than respectable figures, exceeding most industrial-type automation.
+These are more than respectable figures, superior to most industrial-type automations.

-In general, digital outputs of automata are not designed to provide power, but to interact with electronics or other automata.
+In general, the digital outputs of automations are not designed to provide power, but to interact with electronics or other automations.

-The maximum current that a pin can provide is 40 mA, although the recommended value is 20mA.
-Additionally, there are further restrictions regarding power, such as
+The maximum current a pin can provide is 40 mA, although the recommended value is 20mA.
+Additionally, there are further power restrictions, such as:

 - The total sum of all outputs must be less than 300 mA

-- Additionally, they cannot exceed 150 mA per port.
+- Furthermore, they cannot exceed 150 mA per port.

-This power is sufficient to light an LED, a small 9g servo motor, or power some sensor, but it is not enough to power larger loads.
+This power is enough to light an LED, a small 9g servo motor, or power some sensors, but it is not enough to power larger loads.

-If we want to move a larger load, such as a DC motor, a servo, or even a relay, we will have to use an amplification stage (like a BJT transistor, MOSFET).
+If we want to drive a larger load, such as a DC motor, a servo, or even a relay, we will have to use an amplification stage (like a BJT, MOSFET transistor).

-It is not advisable to push the power limits for extended periods as the board could overheat and be damaged.
-The limit of 20 mA per output means that, for a voltage of 5V, the resistance of the device we want to power should not be less than 200 ohms.
+It is not advisable to push the power limits for prolonged periods as the board could overheat and be damaged.
+The 20 mA limit per output means that, for a voltage of 5V, the resistance of the device we want to power should not be less than 200 ohms.

-As a general rule, unless we know what we are doing, whenever we connect a device to any output we will do so through a resistor of at least 300 ohms.
+As a general rule, unless we know what we are doing, whenever we connect a device to any output we will do it through a resistor of at least 300 ohms.

-For this tutorial, no assembly is necessary.
-However, we can verify the correct operation of the digital outputs simply by measuring with a multimeter the voltage between the digital output and GND.
+For this tutorial, no setup is necessary.
+However, we can verify the correct operation of the digital outputs simply by measuring the voltage between the digital output and GND with a multimeter.

 Code

-The code to turn on is similar to what we saw in the tutorial Our first program in Arduino.
-In fact, it is exactly the same, changing 13 for the pin of the output we want to activate.
-We remember that pin 13 is a special pin, connected to the built-in LED on the board.
+The code to turn on an output is similar to what we saw in the tutorial Our First Program in Arduino.
+In fact, it’s exactly the same, changing the 13 to the pin of the output we want to activate.
+We’ll remember that pin 13 is a special pin, connected to the built-in LED on the board.

-Thus, the following code, which is a modification of the Blink example file, turns on and off a digital output.
+So the following code, which is a modification of the Blink example file, turns a digital output on and off.

 const int pin = 2;